 Students are required to maintain both academic and professional integrity requirements to remain in good standing in the physician assistant program as described in the Health Sciences Professional Bulletin for Physician Assistant Studies.

 Academic Requirements for Progression: To achieve satisfactory academic progress leading to promotion in the Physician Assistant Program, the student must achieve a GPA of 2.80 in each term (summer, fall, spring).
 In addition, the student may receive no single grade in any course less than a C. The PA program considers a grade below C to represent unsatisfactory academic progress.
 Unsatisfactory academic progress may result in conditional promotion, withdrawal, or dismissal from the program.
 Students are required to have a cumulative GPA equal to or greater than 2.8 to graduate.

-Students earning a final grade of CD, D or F in the PA program may be dismissed.
+Students earning a final grade of C-,D+, D or below, or unsatisfactory grades (U, UNC, ADW, UW, WA or WF) in the PA program may be dismissed.
 This may also lead to withdrawal of financial aid.

 Professional Integrity Requirements: Students may be dismissed from the physician assistant program for failure to meet the following professional conduct standards:

 - Failure to comply with the Physician Assistant Studies Program Honor Code and Professional Code of Conduct.